Southern right whales/tohorā

 A nationwide research project into the movement patterns of southern right whales was established in 2003.
-DOC is currently gathering sighting information from the public as well as using photo-identification and genetic samples to determine the population status of individuals seen around mainland New Zealand.
+DOC continues to gather sighting information from the public as well as using photo-identification and genetic samples to determine the population status of individuals seen around mainland New Zealand.

 Researchers from the University of Auckland have created DNA ‘fingerprints’ to individually identify whales sampled around mainland New Zealand and the New Zealand subantarctic.
 The New Zealand right whale DNA fingerprint catalogue contains over 700 individually identified whales.
 Comparison of DNA fingerprints has shown the movement of nine individual whales between the mainland and New Zealand subantarctic.

 The New Zealand population appears to be increasing, based on a mark-recapture study of individuals from the New Zealand subantarctic.
 This could be associated with the establishment of the Auckland Islands marine mammal sanctuary, where a no-fishing zone exists within a 12-mile radius of the islands.
 A marine mammal tourism moratorium was also set up at Auckland and Campbell Island.
 As the New Zealand population increases, it will be important to monitor southern right whales around mainland New Zealand as it may also increase.

 A southern right whale off the

 coast of Hokitika.
 Photo taken with zoom lens